garann/wcteditor/README.md

 + FF 3.6
 + Chrome 8
 + Safari 5
++ Opera 11
 + IE 7+
++ __NOT__ mobile WebKit

 ## Usage ##

-Apply the plugin to a textarea with some options:
+Requires jQuery and the jQuery templates plugin (there's also a [version with no template dependency](https://github.com/cbosco/wcteditor/)).
+Get those and then apply the WCTeditor plugin to a textarea with some options:

 	$("#myTextArea").WCTeditor({
 		showNumList: true,